 Yellow fever is a viral infection transmitted by mosquitoes which predominantly feed between dawn and dusk, but may also bite at night, especially in the jungle environment.
-Symptoms may be absent or mild, but in severe cases, it can cause internal bleeding, organ failure and death
+Symptoms may be absent or mild, but in severe cases it can cause internal bleeding, organ failure and death.

-Yellow fever in Democratic Republic of the Congo
+Yellow fever in Guinea

-There is a risk of yellow fever transmission throughout this country (see below).
+There is a risk of yellow fever transmission in all areas of this country.